ai-on-gke/website/site/content/docs/agentic/flowise/index.md

 * Cloud Storage Bucket to store data such as LLM model.
 * [Artifact registry](https://cloud.google.com/artifact-registry/docs/overview) – stores container images for the application.
-* [CloudSQL](https://cloud.google.com/sql/docs/introduction) instance to store Flowise data such as flows and chat conversations.
-To verify that the data is persisted, you can verify it, for example, in the [CloudSQL Studio](https://cloud.google.com/sql/docs/mysql/manage-data-using-studio) after the tutorial is completed.
+* [CloudSQL](https://cloud.google.com/sql/docs/introduction) instance to store Flowise data such as chat messages, conversational context, etc. To verify that the data is persisted, you can verify it, for example, in the [CloudSQL Studio](https://cloud.google.com/sql/docs/mysql/manage-data-using-studio) after the tutorial is completed.

 1. Go the the terraform directory: